keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 * Distribution refers to the term, whether it refers to all members of the class (distributed)
 * Or only some members of the class (undistributed)
 * Analogy of distributing pamphlets

-</section><section data-markdown>

-### Reasoning (Argumentation)  (186-199)

-* What is reason?
-* "man is a rational animal"
-	* The term 'man' is inclusive
-	* 'rational' is inclusive too!
-* 'Rationality' includes wisdom, intuition, essence, conscience, self-knowledge, aesthetics -- *and math* and logic

-</section><section data-markdown>

-### What can reason do?

-* Reason allows us to know what must be true, hypothetically (little green men on mars), beyond our experience
-* Reason allows us to know universal truths (2 + 2)
-* Reason allows us to know necessary and unchangable truths

-</section><section data-markdown>

-### Deduction

-* Deduction is the ultimate foundation of the *syllogism*
-* The syllogism is the 'atom' of reasonining, the building block of arguments, the cells of the rational organism

-> "All planets orbit the sun.
-Earth is a planet.
-Therefore...